Y0Coss/docs-fork/pages/web_cloud/web_hosting/ssh_on_webhosting/guide.en-gb.md

 /usr/local/php7.1/bin/php myscript.php
 ```

 Depending on the PHP version you want to use, the runtime environment may need to be modified for compatibility reasons.
-Refer to our documentation “[Web Hosting - Environment, PHP version, .ovhconfig](/pages/web_cloud/web_hosting/configure_your_web_hosting)” to find out more.
+Refer to our documentation "[Web Hosting - Environment, PHP version, .ovhconfig](/pages/web_cloud/web_hosting/configure_your_web_hosting)" to find out more.

 > [!primary]
 >
 > Files and/or folders can also be copied using the **S**ecure **C**opy **P**rotocol (**SCP**).
 > This protocol uses SSH protocol to securely duplicate content between:
 >
-> - a local computer/device and a remote server
+> - A local computer/device and a remote server
-> - two remote servers
+> - Two remote servers
 >
-> Find more information on using the `scp` command with our OVHcloud web hosting plans in our guide “[Web Hosting - Copy files using SCP command](/pages/web_cloud/web_hosting/using-scp-command)”.
+> Find more information on using the `scp` command with our OVHcloud web hosting plans in our guide "[Web Hosting - Copy files using SCP command](/pages/web_cloud/web_hosting/using-scp-command)".

 ## Go further